Under Suspicion (1991 film)

-Under Suspicion is a 1991 neo noir erotic thriller film directed by Simon Moore and starring Liam Neeson and Laura San Giacomo.
+Under Suspicion is a 1991 British neo noir erotic thriller film written and directed by Simon Moore and starring Liam Neeson and Laura San Giacomo.
 Neeson won best actor at the 1992 Festival du Film Policier de Cognac for his performance.

 Plot

-Tony Aaron (Liam Neeson) is a police investigator living in Brighton on the south coast of Great Britain at the end of the 1950s.
-He has been assigned to watch the house of Powers (Talbot), a local criminal, along with Frank (Kenneth Cranham), his colleague and friend.
-Tony leaves Frank to go inside the house and continue an affair with Hazel (O'Neill), Powers's wife.
-When Powers returns home early and discovers the pair, he retrieves his shotgun to shoot the lovers but is disturbed by Frank and in the ensuing chaos shoots another police officer Colin (Grace) killing him.
+Tony Aaron is a police investigator living in Brighton on the south coast of Great Britain at the end of the 1950s.
+He has been assigned to watch the house of Powers, a local criminal, along with Frank, his colleague and friend.
+Tony leaves Frank to go inside the house and continue an affair with Hazel, Powers's wife.
+When Powers returns home early and discovers the pair, he retrieves his shotgun to shoot the lovers but is disturbed by Frank and in the ensuing chaos shoots another police officer, Colin, killing him.

 Two years later over Christmas 1959, Tony has left the force and is working as an unsuccessful private detective who is heavily in debt.
 His specialty is faking evidence of adultery for use in divorce cases, a common trick to obtain a divorce in England and Wales at the time.
 He collects a customer from the station and runs through his routine of extorting more money by claiming that he has to use a more expensive hotel and substitutes his wife in place of an obvious prostitute.

 A few days later, Tony is seen collecting a new customer and running through the same routine.
 When he goes to the hotel room to photograph the customer and his wife in bed, Tony finds they have both been shot dead.
-In the investigation, it is revealed that Tony's customer was Stasio (Almaz), a famous painter who was seeking a divorce from his wife Selina (Emmanuel) to enable him to marry another woman named Angeline (Laura San Giacomo).
+In the investigation, it is revealed that Tony's customer was Stasio, a famous painter who was seeking a divorce from his wife Selina to enable him to marry another woman named Angeline.
 Following the murder, Stasio's thumb had been cut off.
 Both Tony and Frank start to investigate the crime, separately visiting Angeline and Selina.
 Stasio's will reveals that he left everything to Angeline and nothing to Selina.